Classic Pad Printing

 For basic applications, the open system is now considered outdated in comparison with the sealed ink system.
 It is now only used to meet special requirements, for example, to realize particularly large print images or when using special inks (or other print media) which may only be processed using the open system.

 Sealed Ink System

-Since the solvent in such sealed systems hardly evaporates, the viscosity of the ink remains constant for longer and stirring or diluting is not required as often.
+Since the solvent in such sealed systems hardly evaporates, the viscosity of the pad printing ink remains constant for longer and stirring or diluting is not required as often.
 The sealed system also protects the ink against dirt or contamination.
 Furthermore, the sealed system saves one cycle, thereby making it slightly faster.
 It is also easier to handle when changing inks.
 And last but not least, the sealed ink system is generally more environmentally friendly, as it produces fewer emissions.

 These advantages have made the sealed system the method of choice on the market when it comes to standard applications.
 It also represents the state of the art for today’s stand-alone machines.

 When using a sealed ink system, the size of the ink cup puts fundamental constraints on the size of the print image.
 In turn, sealed ink cups are limited in size due to their construction.

 However, it is still possible to considerably increase print image sizes in one dimension: Namely, by using a crosswise doctor blade.